-Everything left by someone who has died, including property, money, and other possessions
+This is everything left by someone who has died, including property, money, and other possessions.

 Reasons to make a will

 - To make sure your wishes are carried out

 If you don’t leave a will, your estate will be shared out according to the law.
 This is known as intestacy rules.
 This may not be the same as what you would have wanted.
 For example, if you're not married to your partner, they won’t automatically inherit anything.

 If you don’t leave a will, it can be more stressful for your family to sort things out after your death.
 Making your wishes clear can also prevent family disputes.

 - To pay the right amount of Inheritance Tax